Resources

 Breast cancer

 Breast cancer starts in the breast tissue, most commonly in the cells that line the milk ducts of the breast.
-It is the most common cancer in the UK.
-It mainly affects women but men can get it too.
+It is the most common cancer in women in the UK.
+Everyone has breast tissue and people of all genders can get breast cancer.
+Regular self-checking for everyone, regardless of gender is essential.
+There are many resources available to offer guidance on checking your breasts, such as this short video check your breasts.

 Breast Screening